Tuesday, August 21, 2018

 GABUNAN

 Contemporary tales often depict gabunans as dark-skinned, fierce creatures with a taste for consuming other types of aswangs.
-Alternatively, some narratives take a more European approach, portraying gabunans with attributes reminiscent of werewolves.
+Alternatively, some narratives take a more European approach, portraying gabunans with attributes reminiscent of Western werewolves.
 Regardless of the variation, gabunans stand as the epitome of aswang power and malevolence in the realm of folklore.

 Tupong-tupong